MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 The audit trail is a collection of records that allows you to trace a transaction from any point in the Microsoft Dynamics GP system back to the location where it was originally entered.
-With the information you’ve entered about the transactions, you should be able to trace them from their originating point in Microsoft Dynamics GP to the actual source documents—such as invoices, checks, or receipts—that provided the basis for the transactions.
+With the information you've entered about the transactions, you should be able to trace them from their originating point in Microsoft Dynamics GP to the actual source documents—such as invoices, checks, or receipts—that provided the basis for the transactions.

-When you trace the audit trail using posting journals, you’ll use two tools: source document codes and audit trail codes.
+When you trace the audit trail using posting journals, you'll use two tools: source document codes and audit trail codes.
 These tools allow you to track a transaction to its origin by two separate paths: